CoSMoMVPA/CoSMoMVPA/doc/source/prni2016_intro.rst

 ++++++++++++++++++++

     * Learn typical MVPA approaches (correlation analysis, classification analysis, representational similarity analysis).
-    * Learn how these approaches can be applied to both fMRI and MEEG data,
+    * Learn how these approaches can be applied to both fMRI and MEEG data.
     * Learn how to use CoSMoMVPA to perform these analyses:
         - Understand the dataset structure to represent both the data itself (e.g. raw measurements or summary statistics) and its attributes (e.g. labels of conditions (*targets*), data acquisition run (*chunks*).
         - See how parts of the data can be selected using *slicing* and *splitting*, and combined using *stacking*.